 8. Git rid of the things you really don’t want anymore

-People are weird.
-We’re like squirrels.
-A lot of us like to pack stuff into our space.
-I’m sure this behavior comes from our distant past, when our environment wasn’t saturated with disposable stuff, so when you found something valuable, you kept it around.
-But now we are inundated with cheap shit, and it’s fun to buy, so we collect.
+People are like squirrels.
+They often like to pack a lot of stuff into their space.
+This behavior comes from our distant past, when our environment wasn’t saturated with disposable stuff, so when you found something valuable, you kept it around.
+But now we are inundated with cheap stuff, and it’s fun to buy, so we collect.
 If you’re feeling kind of overwhelmed by all the stuff you’ve collected, you can apply this exercise to each and every thing.
 Ask yourself: Do I want it?
 Have I used it in the past 12 months, or will I use it in the next 12?
 Does it serve its purpose any longer?
 (As in do you actually use it?).
 If you answer no to any of those three questions, part ways with it.
-Bonus: sell it and make some cash! (photo credit)
+Bonus: sell it and make some cash!

 9. Add some plants